 The community garden at the back of DCU was a place I never quite managed to pay a visit to when I was a student there…more fool me.
-Last week I finally paid that visit to meet two of the trio from Ballymun who make up The Gnomes.
+Last week I finally paid that visit to what is now a market farm, run by a trio from Ballymun called The Gnomes.

 On a warm overcast day, I find Martin and Jason, shovels in hand and wellies on feet, tending to a bed of Red Russian Kale.
 It’s just about midday so I’m invited to I join them for some lunch al fresco.
 The lads are keen cooks and have a neat little set-up with a stove for testing out new recipes from their rich abundance of fresh crops…baby white salad turnips played a starring role in their latest dish.
 Today it’s vegetable soup, and as we sit overlooking the rows of crops, Martin tells me how it all began.

 Four years ago, after doing a Tús work placement programme and finding they were pretty green-thumbed, Martin, Jason and Shane founded The Gnomes.
 The rows of crops in the community garden were once mounds of slate which they cleared before tending to what would become the basis of everything they do – healthy soil.
 Since then they’ve been honing and refining their skills at DCU’s community garden where they operate a bio-intensive market farm specialising in quick growing high-value crops.
 As Martin puts it “it’s the wild west of farming” and as far as we know this is the only bio-intensive market farm in the country.

 The Gnomes studied the teachings of Elaine Ingham, a microbiologist and soil biology researcher who is known as a leader in soil microbiology and research of the soil food web.
 They don’t use herbicides, fungicides, pesticides, or synthetic fertilisers.
 Instead, they treat the soil organically with micronutrients, seaweed extract, and comfrey to create a healthy immune system for the soil.